ab-sharifi21/personal-portfolio/README.md

 1. Clone the project 👉
    `git clone git@github.com:ab-sharifi21/personal-portfolio.git`

-2. Create .env file with all the variables from 👉 `.env.example`
+2. Create .env.local file with all the variables from 👉 `.env.example`

 3. Install the dependencies 👉 `npm install`